matsjfunke/ufc-data-science/README.md

 While the medians are similar, there are slight differences in range and outlier distribution, which could indicate **varying competitiveness** across classes.
 Overall, the boxplot suggests a generally consistent performance level across weight classes, with some individual outliers in each class.

-4. How would I stack up against my weight class based on my pyshical attributes?

-enter your weight and height and reach to get your estimated win percentage.